 The Brennan Center has estimated the national cost of implementing its full set of recommendations for running safe and secure elections in 2020 is approximately \$4 billion.
 Subsequent to release of our estimate, and working in conjunction with the R Street Institute, Alliance for Securing Democracy and the University of Pittsburgh Institute for Cyber Law, Policy and Security, separately interviewed election officials in five states - Georgia, Michigan Missouri, Ohio and Pennsylvania - to determine the steps they were taking, and would like to take, to ensure free, fair and safe elections in 2020 during the COVID pandemic.
-It is patently clear that more resources are need.23 Election officials agree, and multiple states associations, plus more than 150 individual local election officials from both parties have signed letters urging Congress to provide them with more resources to run safe and fair elections this fall.
+It is patently clear that more resources are need.23 Election officials from both parties have signed letters urging Congress to provide them with more resources to run safe and fair elections this fall.
 Please see Appendix F for additional related information.